When Mother’s Day is Hard: A Mother’s Day Prayer for You

-When Mother’s Day is hard for you, how can you get through it?
-Who can you turn to?
-First and foremost let me assure you that you’re definitely not alone.
-Many people do not have a perfect relationship with their Mother for numerous reasons.
+When Mother’s Day is hard, how can you get through it?
+Who can you turn to for strength?
+First, let me assure you that you’re not alone.
+Jesus will carry you through it.
+Here’s a Mother’s Day prayer for you when it’s hard.

 - Estranged Relationship?

 If you are in one of the scenarios above I’m so very sorry and I will pray for you.
 Just know you are loved and not forgotten.

 Who is the most important mother According to the Bible?